Renewing Your Driver's License

 Temporarily Living Outside of Virginia?

 If you are a military, diplomatic, or civilian employee or contractor stationed outside of the U.S., you may be granted a license extension for up to three years in lieu of license renewal.
 For more information, refer to Temporarily Outside of Virginia.

 1. Renewing online or by mail

-Every other renewal cycle, you may renew your driver's license by one of the "preferred methods" listed below.
-Your renewal notice will indicate if you are eligible to renew online or by mail, or whether you must renew at a customer service center.
+Every other renewal cycle, you may renew your driver's license online or by mail.
+Your renewal notice will indicate if you are eligible to renew by one of these methods or whether you must renew at a customer service center.

-Several conditions will prevent you from renewing by preferred method.
+There are several conditions which will prevent you from renewing online or by mail.
 To find out if any of these apply to you, refer to Ineligibility To Renew by Mail or Online.

 2. Renewing at a Customer Service Center